Grainular-Nord/nord.dev/grain/derived.md

 ## Subscribing to a derived Grain

-As the `derive` function creates a `ReadonlyGrain`, subscriptions are created as usual.
-Internal subscriptions are managed automatically by the `derive` function, meaning that when no `Subscribers` are registered on the derived `Grain`, no updates will be received.
+As the `derived` function creates a `ReadonlyGrain`, subscriptions are created as usual.
+Internal subscriptions are managed automatically by the `derived` function, meaning that when no `Subscribers` are registered on the derived `Grain`, no updates will be received.

 ```ts
 const count = grain(0);